Home

 DSC_1069.jpg (68175 bytes) DSC_7997.jpg (55488 bytes)

 This is one of the common mosquito that we encountered during bush-walking.
-It can be the carrier of Dengue Fever.
 It will come to you and suck your blood during any time during day, in sunny or shaped area.
 Please check this page for more information.

 Grey-striped Mosquito